michaelmackenzie/Multilepton_Analysis/README.md

 # Multilepton_Analysis
-Analysis work using the MultileptonAnalyzer
+Analysis work using the MultileptonAnalyzer as well as the ZTauTauAnalyzer

 ## Directories
 ### rootScripts
-Contains root scripts to process the MultileptonAnalyzer ntuples MultileptonHistMaker.cc makes books of histograms when running over the ntuple process_multilepton.C processes a list of ntuples through MultileptonHistMaker
+Contains root scripts to process the analyzer ntuples MultileptonHistMaker.cc makes books of histograms when running over the multilepton ntuple process_multilepton.C processes a list of ntuples through MultileptonHistMaker

-MultileptonNTupleMaker.cc makes books of trees when running over the ntuples process_multileptonNT.C processes a list of ntuples through MultileptonNTupleMaker
+MultileptonNTupleMaker.cc makes books of trees when running over the multilepton ntuples process_multileptonNT.C processes a list of ntuples through MultileptonNTupleMaker

 make_background.C adds the trees for the various processes from a given book in MultileptonNTupleMaker's output trees, using the cross section and generation values

+ZTauTauHistMaker.cc makes books of histograms when running over the ztautau ntuple process_ztautau.C processes a list of ntuples through ZTauTauHistMaker

 find_cuts.C loops over output from MultileptonHistMaker and identifies a rectangular cut that has the greatest increase in signal/background for a fixed efficiency drop in the signal

+Fitter.cc is used to get legendre polynomials for background fits, made to match up with Multilepton studies

+DataPlotter.cc holds datasets to be added together with their cross sections and plotted against data.

 ### histograms
-Used to plot the histograms from a given book in MultileptonHistMaker's output adding together the processes with their cross section and generation values, primarily using plot_histograms.C
+Used to plot the histograms from a given book in MultileptonHistMaker's output adding together the processes with their cross section and generation values, primarily using plot_histograms.C, plot_ztautau_histograms.C, and dataplotter_ztautau.C

 ### tmva_training
 Used to train MVAs to separate backgrounds from signal